-Further, Council Regulation (EU) No. 269/2014 provides for certain licensing powers for EU Member State allowing them to authorise, under certain limited circumstances, the release of frozen funds or economic resources belonging to designated persons or the making available of funds or economic resources to designated persons (these licensing powers have been extended most recently by Council Regulation (EU) No. 2023/426 of 25 February 2023).
-These derogations, inter alia, include the ability of EU Member State authorities to issue relevant licences:
+Further, Council Regulation (EU) No. 269/2014 provides for certain licensing powers for EU Member State allowing them to authorise, under certain limited circumstances, the release of frozen funds or economic resources belonging to designated persons or the making available of funds or economic resources to designated persons.
+These derogations, inter alia, include the ability of EU Member State authorities to issue relevant licences

-with respect to Sberbank if this is necessary for the termination by 22 August 2023 of operations, contracts, or other agreements, including correspondent banking relations, concluded with Sberbank before 21 July 2022, or the completion, by 17 June 2023, of an ongoing sale and transfer of proprietary rights directly or indirectly owned by Sberbank in a legal person, entity or body established in the EU;
+- with respect to Sberbank if this is necessary for the termination by 22 August 2023 of operations, contracts, or other agreements, including correspondent banking relations, concluded with Sberbank before 21 July 2022, or the completion, by 17 June 2023, of an ongoing sale and transfer of proprietary rights directly or indirectly owned by Sberbank in a legal person, entity or body established in the EU; - with respect to Credit Bank of Moscow or Dalnevostochny Bank if this is necessary for the termination by 17 June 2023, of operations, contracts, or other agreements, including correspondent banking relations, concluded with these banks before 16 December 2022; - with respect to Bank Rossiya, Promsvyazbank, VEB.RF, VTB Bank, Otkritie FC Bank, Novikombank, Sovcombank, Sberbank, Credit Bank of Moscow and Dalnevostochny Bank, if this is necessary for the purchase, import or transport of agricultural and food products, including wheat and fertilisers: